 Parks and Beaches

-All green spaces, beaches and trails are open for use.
-Lifeguarding services for Canatara Beach resumes from August 1 to August 30.
+All green spaces, playground equipment, beaches, and trails are open for use.
+Lifeguarding services for Canatara Beach ended August 30, 2020.

-The following public washrooms are open for use from 8am-8pm daily:
+The following washrooms are open daily 8am – 7pm:

 Park washrooms that are associated with ball diamonds or sportsfields will be open on an as needed basis, when fields are reserved.